 In a country where one in three people are displaced, 63% of the population are expected to be extremely vulnerable this year, including 2.2 million with acute needs.
-The number of people in need has risen by 16% since last year and is expected to continue rising due to armed conflict, an economic recession, endemic diseases, and the COVID-19 pandemic.1 With 691,791 internally displaced people, 75% of whom live with host families, communities are struggling to meet their basic needs for food and by flooding and political violence, with nearly \$900,000 in cash assistance to increase household food security, and seeds and tools to support household gardening.
+The number of people in need has risen by 16% since last year and is expected to continue rising due to armed conflict, an economic recession, endemic diseases, and the COVID-19 pandemic.
+With 691,791 internally displaced people, 75% of whom live with host families, communities are struggling to meet their basic needs for food and water, health care and shelter.
+Nine out of ten Central Africans reported using negative coping strategies to survive in the previous month, and seven out of ten reported constant concerns for the safety of their loved ones.
+Sexual and gender-based violence is the largest security risk for women and girls, with rates of reported cases rising by 30% since 2020.
+This precarious situation is compounded by the fact that at least 2.4 million people are likely to need emergency food assistance for survival in 2022.

+In the year to date, CRS has responded to the urgent needs of 44,839 people affected by flooding and political violence, with nearly \$900,000 in cash assistance to increase household food security, and seeds and tools to support household gardening.
 More than 515,000 people have also benefitted from CRS-led interventions to prevent COVID-19 transmission.
 In the coming months, CRS will distribute 738 tons of food to households suffering from moderate to severe food insecurity, and will also provide or improve shelters for more than 1,200 households.